jamiefolsom/arbotopia/_posts/2019-05-05-early-spring-peters-hill-walk.md

 ![](/images/P1110338.jpg)

-Brightly colored White-throated Sparrow demonstrating the clear grayish breast, white bib and yellow [lores](https://en.wikipedia.org/wiki/Lore_(anatomy))
+A brightly colored White-throated Sparrow demonstrating the clear grayish breast, white bib and yellow [lores](https://en.wikipedia.org/wiki/Lore_(anatomy))

 We also thought we heard a Field Sparrow but never saw it and weren't certain enough of the few calls it made to take it for our list.![](/images/P1040846.jpg)